steadfast-collective/statamic-csv-exporter/README.md

 ## Changelog

-Please see [CHANGELOG](https://github.com/steadfast-collective/statamic-csv-exporter/blob/master/CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG](https://github.com/steadfast-collective/statamic-csv-exporter/blob/main/CHANGELOG.md) for more information what has changed recently.

-## Contributing

-Please see [CONTRIBUTING](https://github.com/steadfast-collective/statamic-csv-exporter/blob/master/CONTRIBUTING.md) for details.

 ## Security